Tunis Light Metro: Alstom Citadis 302

 In January 2003, tenders were put out for the supply of 30 LRVs in order to increase capacity on the Metro network.
 Alstom won the contract in June 2004, and in March 2007, the first two vehicles were delivered.
-The first cars entered service on Line 1 on the 17th of September 2007.
+The first cars entered service on Line 1 on September 17, 2007.
 Unlike the TW 6000 LRVs, the Citadis 302 trams are unidirectional, with a single driver's cab at one end of each five-section vehicle.
 Consequently, the vehicles are always coupled back-to-back in service, thus contributing to a higher number of passengers per train.
 As the trams are low-floor, they required some modification to the network in order to facilitate their operation.
 As of 2025, they are in service on lines 1, 4, and 6.
 The vehicles are based entirely at Tunis Marine depot.

 In addition to the 30 trainsets first delivered, nine trainsets were ordered in May 2007.
 A contract for 16 more trams was signed in July 2010, bringing the total number of Citadis vehicles to 55.